How to Choose the Perfect Feature Wall Tile

 Contemporary tile designs

 A contemporary design style lets you have a little fun with your tile selection.
-You can opt for a trending tile, such as a subway laid in a herringbone pattern, or you can go outside the box and choose a tile with a modern design pattern.
+You can opt for a trending tile, such as subway laid in a herringbone pattern, or you can go outside the box and choose a tile with a modern design pattern.

 Industrial tile designs